peterhry/peterhrynkow.com/_drafts/component-api.md

   <Tab>Three</Tab>
 </Tabs>
 ```

+This pattern _lifts_ the responsibility of creating each child component, thus allowing the user to specify the type of component and its props.

 One thing to note about this approach, is that it gives the impression that the component will slot the children into its template as is, but that's not always the case.